-- 1. objectively match resourcing levels to identified community risk; - 2. show that it can respond in a timely and effective manner to every emergency incident where life and/or property is endangered; - demonstrate a rational, transparent and consistent approach to resource deployment across the country; and - 4. demonstrate a cost-effective approach to resource management.
+- 1. objectively match resourcing levels to identified community risk; - 2. show that it can respond in a timely and effective manner to every emergency incident where life and/or property is endangered; - 3. demonstrate a rational, transparent and consistent approach to resource deployment across the country; and - 4. demonstrate a cost-effective approach to resource management.

-6.2.6 DISTRICT AMALGAMATION
+6.2.5 DISTRICT AMALGAMATION

-If an amalgamation of existing fire districts is being contemplated the parties will, prior to any decision on amalgamation being taken, discuss the impacts of the proposed amalgamation on the operation of Clause 2.3.5 (Relieving Workers), and identify whether any changes are appropriate to ensure the continued effective operation, without disadvantaging workers, of Clause 2.3.5 across the proposed boundary changes.
+If an amalgamation of existing fire districts is being contemplated the Union and Employer will, prior to any decision on amalgamation being taken, discuss the impacts of the proposed amalgamation on the operation of Clause 2.3.5 (Relieving Workers), and identify whether any changes are appropriate to ensure the continued effective operation, without disadvantaging workers, of Clause 2.3.5 across the proposed boundary changes.
 Any changes identified and agreed by the parties as necessary will be given effect by way of a variation to this agreement.

-6.2.7 REMUNERATION RATES FOR FIREFIGHTERS AND OFFICERS
+6.2.6 REMUNERATION RATES FOR COMMUNICATIONS CENTRE AND BLACK WATCH POSITIONS